niraj1201/jenkins-pipeline/README.md

-# A tutorial about Continuous Integration and Continuous Delivery by Dockerize Jenkins Pipeline
+# A This repo is for Continuous Integration and Continuous Delivery by Dockerize Jenkins Pipeline.

 ## First step, running up the services